agiliq/djenofdjango/src/source/chapter3.rst

     :commit: dee14b3013b9f84bfd18

 This is simpler than the detail view, since it does not take any arguments in the url.
-The default template for this view is ``pastebin/paste_list.html`` so lets fill that up with:
+The default template for this view is ``pastebin/paste_list.html`` so let's fill that up with:

 .. literalinclude:: djen_project/pastebin/templates/pastebin/paste_list.html
     :commit: dee14b3013b9f84bfd18